 - Poison-and-Cure Gambit: VENOM attempts this in "Cold Fever".

-- Product Promotion Parade: Matt's Avengers Assemble sequence invariably was one of these.
+- Product Promotion Parade: Matt's Avengers, Assemble! sequence invariably was one of these.

-- Reset Button: In "Eyes of the Skull", Mayhem acquires a magical Crystal Skull that gives him X-Ray Vision, which he uses to find out the identity of M.A.S.K. members.
+- Reset Button: In "Eyes of the Skull", Mayhem acquires a magical Crystal Skull that gives him X-Ray Vision, which he uses to find out the identities of the M.A.S.K. members.
 Since this knowledge would have changed the status quo of the series, when the skull is destroyed he forgets everything he learned through it.

 - Robot Buddy: